SanderBuruma/solana-research/README.md

     - 30D ROI % and absolute 30D ROI (profit/loss in SOL)
     - Number of non-SOL swaps
     - Total number of swaps (overall DEX trading activity)

+- **-6 <token_address>**: Get Holder Addresses
+  - Fetch a list of holder addresses for a specific token using BullX API.
+  - Requires authentication token in `.env` file.
+  - Displays:
+    - List of all holder addresses
+    - Total number of holders found

 ## Installation